hyperjumptech/monika/docs/src/pages/tutorial/run-with-gmail-notification.md

+---
+id: run-with-gmail-notification
-# Run Monika with GMail Notification
+title: Run with GMail Notification
+---

 1. Create a `monika.json` file and fill it out with the following